Real Estate in Los Cabos

-Most gated residential areas have architectural regulations (Covenants, Conditions and Restrictions, or C. C. & R.s) for building on home sites and legally incorporated governance designed to maintain property values and the distinct aesthetic character of each of these communities.
+Most gated residential areas have architectural regulations (Covenants, Conditions, and Restrictions, or C. C. & R.s) for building on home sites and legally incorporated governance designed to maintain property values and the distinct aesthetic character of each of these communities.

 Now that you know how to buy property here, where will you look?
 The municipality of Los Cabos is loosely divided into several sections.
 East Cape is the area east and north of San Josè del Cabo (and the airport where you landed).
-San Josè is the historic, more traditional Mexican town.
+San Josè is a historic, more traditional Mexican town.
 Cabo San Lucas is at Land’s End and the party destination for Baja Sur.
 The Tourist Corridor (or Corridor, for short) is the approximately 28-kilometer strip dividing the two established towns.
 And last, “Pacific side” is between Cabo San Lucas and Todos Santos on the Pacific Ocean coast.

-There’s an old saying about beachfront property: The problem is they’re not making any more of it.
+There’s an old saying about the beachfront property: The problem is they’re not making any more of it.
 Los Cabos is experiencing a real estate boom and prices are escalating.
 Yet there are still good values to be found in everything from rustic beach lots to luxury estates.
 It’s all a matter of taste and budget.
 Your realtor can guide you to the choices that best fit your lifestyle.
-Hosting your friends for sunset cocktails over the Pacific does’t have to be a dream—in Los Cabos, the dream can be a reality.
+Hosting your friends for sunset cocktails over the Pacific doesn’t have to be a dream—in Los Cabos, the dream can be a reality.
 Now that you’re educated about buying that dream, here are a few spots you might want to try on for size.

 Cabo San Lucas

 Beachfront property in Cabo San Lucas is scarce and exclusive: Villa La Estancia is the only full ownership property available on Mèdano Beach.
-A refined condominium resort next to Villas del Palmar, Estancia is truly a luxury development where every possible service is exists (including some fractional deeded ownership) along with exquisite bay and Land’s End views.
+A refined condominium resort next to Villas del Palmar, Estancia is truly a luxury development where every possible service exists (including some fractional deeded ownership) along with exquisite bay and Land’s End views.
 Mèdano Beach Resort, under construction between Mango Deck and the MeliÃ¡ San Lucas, will feature 105 Mexican-Mediterranean full and fractional ownership oceanfront suites, with the first phase of 35 residences available in 2005.
 Expect pre-occupancy sales to be brisk at this popular location.

 Above Cabo San Lucas, El Pedregal is the grand dame of the gated communities, dating back to 1974.
 Known for superlative properties, spectacular views, and cobblestone streets, there is a great sense of neighborhood and history here.
-Older resale homes are a great opportunity; upgrading one can yield significant return.
+Older resale homes are a great opportunity; upgrading one can yield a significant returns.
 Lots and new homes are still available.
 The big decision here is: Cabo San Lucas Bay or Pacific Ocean view?